SlapDrone/few-shot/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a PR.

 ## License

-Few_Shot is released under the MIT License.
+`few-shot` is released under the MIT License.